 After the Book Becomes a Database

-Anthropic's destructive book-scanning litigation is not only an AI copyright story.
-It is a case study in a larger civilizational movement: knowledge leaving physical circulation and reappearing as private, searchable, machine-readable infrastructure.
+Anthropic's destructive book-scanning litigation looks like an AI copyright story, but it works better as a case study in a larger civilizational movement: knowledge leaving physical circulation and reappearing as private, searchable, machine-readable infrastructure.

 What Happened